KxSystems/docs/docs/ref/select.md

 This construct works on in-memory tables but not on memory-mapped tables loaded from splayed or partitioned files.

-Default sort order: where

--   the table is keyed,
--   there is a by-clause, and
--   no sort order is specified

-the result is sorted ascending by the key.
+Where there is a by-clause, and no sort order is specified, the result is sorted ascending by its key.

 !!! tip "Performance characteristic"